Bremer River (Queensland)

-European explorers John Oxley and Allan Cunningham visited the river in 1824 and it was first named by Oxley as Bremer's Creek presumably after Captain James Gordon Bremer who was in charge of HMS Tamar, at that time performing duties in the waters of the colony of New South Wales.
+European explorers John Oxley and Allan Cunningham visited the river in 1824 and it was first named by Oxley as Bremer's Creek presumably after Captain Gordon Bremer who was in charge of HMS Tamar, at that time performing duties in the waters of the colony of New South Wales.

 Course and features

 The Bremer rises in the hills of the Scenic Rim, passes close to the town of Rosewood and winds through the city of Ipswich.
 The catchment area is bordered by the Little Liverpool Range to the west, with the Main Range lying to the south and south-west.
 Towards the east is Flinders Peak and the Flinders Peak Group.
 The river has a number of tributaries including Deebing Creek, Bundamba Creek, Purga Creek, Reynolds Creek, Warrill Creek, Western Creek and Franklin Vale Creek.
 The town of Grandchester is situated on Western Creek and Rosevale was settled on the upper reaches.
 Its length is about 100 km.